Comparator: Key specifications

 While it is easy to understand the basic task of a comparator, that is, comparing two voltages or currents, several parameters must be considered while selecting a suitable comparator:

-Speed and power
+Power and Speed

-While in general comparators are "fast," their circuits are not immune to the classic speed-power tradeoff.
+While in general comparators are "fast", their circuits are not immune to the classic speed-power tradeoff.
 High speed comparators use transistors with larger aspect ratios and hence also consume more power.
 Depending on the application, select either a comparator with high speed or one that saves power.
 For example, nano-powered comparators in space-saving chip-scale packages (UCSP), DFN or SC70 packages such as MAX9027, LTC1540, LPV7215, MAX9060, and MCP6541, are ideal for ultra-low-power, portable applications.
 Likewise if a comparator is needed to implement a relaxation oscillator circuit to create a high speed clock signal then comparators having few Nanoseconds of propagation delay may be suitable.
 ADCMP572 (CML output), LMH7220 (LVDS Output), MAX999 (CMOS output / TTL output), LT1719 (CMOS output / TTL output), MAX9010 (TTL output), and MAX9601 (PECL output), are examples of some good high speed comparators.